seoklab/GalaxyPepDock/README.md

     (*example*: export GALAXY_HOME=/applic/GalaxyPepDock)

 6. Find a proper GalaxyPepDock executable
  * We have compiled Python scripts using PyInstaller, and it uses built-in Linux C libraries.
-Since, each computing environments may have different C libraries, so you need to find a working version with your environment.
+Since each computing environment may have different C libraries, you need to find a compatible version with your environment.
 If all of them are not working, then please ask us with your computing environment.
  * We supply four different GalaxyPepDock executables having compiled on different environments
     * CentOS 6.6 w GNU_libc ver 2.12       : bin/GalaxyPepDock.centos66